Future Looks Bright For Manufacturing Sector In St. Kitts

 This has been disclosed by St. Kitts and Nevis Prime Minister and Minister of Finance, Hon.
 Dr. Denzil L. Douglas during Tuesday’s (Dec 11) Budget Address.

-Prime Minister Douglas in reviewing the outcome of the manufacturing sector in the twin-island Federation said that a number of existing enterprises also expanded their operations in response to continued economic expansion in the United States of America, which is a major market for the output of this sector.
+Prime Minister Douglas reviewed the manufacturing sector in the twin-island Federation.
+He noted that many businesses expanded their operations.
+This growth happened because of the ongoing economic expansion in the United States.
+The U.S. is a major market for this sector’s products.

 He said Kajola Kristada Ltd, home to the cable traps, filters and connectors since May 1999, introduced two new product lines and employed an additional 25 workers in 2007.